Make picnic foods interesting. Try foods other than sandwiches.

 - Take a frisbee, kite or other game for picnic fun.

 Scones have been a tea time treat for many years.
 This pineapple scone gives a nice bite to the traditional pastry.
-Sweet and delicious this scone will become one of your favorite bites.
+Sweet and delicious it scone will become one of your favourite bites.

 2 1/4 cups flour

 1/4 tsp baking soda

 - Look at the bright side of life.